 (pp. 63 line #27-33)

+Figure 32 presents a message sequence chart that illustrates how public addresses are used in the initialization setup phase.
 After transmitting Public Advertising Poll Compact frame on the initialization channel, the initiator shall listen for an incoming Public Advertising Response Compact frame in the subsequent initialization slot.
-Once a responder has received Public Advertising Poll Compact frame, it should transmit the Public Advertising Response Compact frame with the public responder address specified in 10.38.9.2.2 in the subsequent initialization slot.
-The responder shall use its responder address as the source address and the initiator address obtained from Public Advertising Poll Compact frame as the destination address when transmitting the Public Advertising Response Compact frame.
+Once a responder has received Public Advertising Poll Compact frame, it should transmit the Public Advertising Response Compact frame in the subsequent initialization slot.
+The responder shall use its Responder Address as the source address and the Initiator Address obtained from Public Advertising Poll Compact frame as the destination address when transmitting the Public Advertising Response Compact frame.

 (pp. 64 line #1-9)

 After transmitting Public Advertising Response Compact frame, the responder shall listen for a Public Start of Ranging Compact frame in the initialization slot following the Public Advertising Response Compact frame.
-Once the initiator receives a Public Advertising Response Compact frame, the initiator shall use its initiator address as the source address and the responder address obtained from the Public Advertising Response Compact frame as the destination address for the Public Start of Ranging Compact frame.
+Once the initiator receives a Public Advertising Response Compact frame, the initiator shall use its Initiator Address as the source address and the Responder Address obtained from the Public Advertising Response Compact frame as the destination address for the Public Start of Ranging Compact frame.
 Subsequently, the initiator should transmit a Public Start of Ranging Compact frame in the initialization slot following the Public Advertising Response Compact frame.
 This procedure is shown in the Figure 32.

-Figure 32 – Initialization handshake sequence using public addresses
+Figure 32 – A message sequence chart for Initialization setup handshake using public addresses

 Comment index #432 in 15-24-0371-01-04ab-consolidated-comments-draft-1-0.xlsx